Meet Smush Parker: The Basketball Player Who Kobe Bryant Did Not Like

-Smush Parker and Kobe Bryant beef
+Kobe Bryant and Smush Parker’s beef

-Parker made an appearance on ESPN’s Highly Questionable six years ago and talked about a conversation he had with Bryant.
-‘I tried to talk to him outside of basketball about football, and he looked at me in practice and was dead serious and said, ‘You can’t talk to me.
+Parker appeared on ESPN’s Highly Questionable six years ago and talked about a conversation he had with Bryant: “I tried to talk to him outside of basketball about football, and he looked at me in practice and was dead serious and said, ‘You can’t talk to me.
 You need more accolades under your belt before you come talk to me.'”